asammdf GUI/API - Easily DBC Decode & Plot MF4 CAN Bus Data

 The asammdf tool can directly load the CANedge MF4 log files.
 This lets you e.g. quickly review the raw data in the tabular display (incl. filtering options)

 DBC decode your raw data to physical values

 Easily create visual plots incl.
 GPS positioning

-Once your raw CANedge data has been DBC-converted, you can quickly create advanced timeseries plots for graphical analysis and exporting.
+Once your raw CANedge data has been DBC-decoded, you can quickly create advanced timeseries plots for graphical analysis and exporting.

 Export raw or converted data

 You can export your raw or scaled MF4 data to CSV, MAT (MATLAB), HDF5, Parquet or pandas - with optional resampling to e.g. specific time rasters.